AftonLawver/Website/readme.md

 - Gives users the chance to read more about who I am and what my interests are.

 ### Features in Progress
-- Make responsive for all devices, instead of using multiple images for header background for each size.
 - Convert blog to updated theme.
 - Add angular functionality to the form (validation).
 - Decouple the api routes from the server (put them in their own separate file and use them as a microservice).
 - Update resume to reflect new position.
 - Build a separate contact form that uses Angular
-- Make frozen menu navigation bar.
+- Make navbar slide back when user clicks in space that is not the navbar on mobile.
+-

 ### File Structure
 - I have many directories that my website files are kept in: